 Guided transfer and excursion

-Meet your Saudi guide and celebrate your arrival with sunset drinks on the city’s attractive corniche.
+Meet the Saudi guide and celebrate arrival with sunset drinks on the city’s attractive corniche.
 Stroll along the seafront, slalom around pieces of modern art that form an outdoor museum until King Fahad’s fountain comes into view.
-Spread out your carpet and your ‘takwa’, the smart Saudi picnic seat.
+Spread out acarpet and a‘takwa’, the smart Saudi picnic seat.
 Join the locals when the sun sets, the call for prayer sounds and the world's tallest fountain comes to life in front of the beachwalk.
-Complete your first day in Saudi Arabia with a welcome dinner in modern style, befitting fast-paced Jeddah.
+Complete the first day in Saudi Arabia with a welcome dinner in modern style, befitting fast-paced Jeddah.

 Overnight in Jeddah.